 These experts regularly use computer software and models to help their research and analyses.
 They write reports and draft presentations for coworkers and customers who make financial decisions about speculations, stock/bond contributions, and mergers/acquisitions.

 Average Pay: According to the BLS, the average yearly financial analysts’ pay was $100,990 in May 2018.
 The base 10% earned up to $52,540 and the top 10% earned $167,420.

-Employment Outlook: The BLS predicts that financial analyses job will develop by 11% through 2026, faster than all jobs.
+Employment Outlook: The BLS says that financial analysis jobs will develop by 11% through 2026, faster than all jobs.

 These are the 9 Most Profitable And In Demand Careers To Pursue Today

-Policy Analyst looks into and analyzes issues that sway the general public and give recommendations to the government to address the issues.
-Financial knowledge is vital to understanding a significant number of the issues and for making affordable solutions swiftly.
+Policy Analyst looks into and analyzes issues that sway the general public.
+Also, they give recommendations to the government to address the issues.
+Financial knowledge is vital to understanding a significant number of issues and for making affordable solutions swiftly.

 Most Economics majors have the right skills required to analyze issues like taxes, energy, healthcare, the environment, and international trend policy.
-Policy analysts must have solid writing skills as they rely on to express their research discoveries and convince the general public about their recommendations.
+Policy analysts must have solid writing skills.
+They rely on them to express their research discoveries and convince the general public about their recommendations.

 Average Pay: According to PayScale, policy analyst earns an average yearly pay of $57,025.
 The top 10% earned up to $80,000, while the base 10% earned up to $41,000.